-A material commonly used to erect building structures like the pinnacle of the Chrysler Building, appliances, hardware and surgical instruments, stainless steel has also found it way into the hands of jewelry designers.
+A material commonly used to erect building structures like the pinnacle of the Chrysler Building, as well as used to construct appliances, hardware and surgical instruments, stainless steel has also found it way into the hands of jewelry designers.

 A notoriously difficult substance to manipulate in jewelry making, designers like Roland Baldaulf of the Austria-based company Humphrey®, however, readily implements stainless steel into sleek, contemporary outlines.